-Associate & CEPH Designer
+Associate Director & Passivhaus Designer

 BArch, MSc.
 Arch, Dip Arch

 Ann-Marie became a fully qualified Architect in 2013, following her studies at the Dublin School of Architecture, where she was awarded the Jack O’Keefe medal for academic excellence.
 Interested in deepening her knowledge in sustainable architecture, she went on to complete an MSc in Environmental Building Design at Cardiff University in 2014.
-Ann-Marie was also amongst the first in the UK to become a Certified Passivhaus Designer in 2009.
+Ann-Marie was also among the first in the UK to become a Certified Passivhaus Designer in 2009.